-“The connections Brad and others in the Family Farm Movement of the 80s and 90s were making between rural issues, farming, and racism are just now being unearthed,” said Kang Bartlett.
-“They were connecting with black farmers, the Jesse Jackson campaign, and at one time had 100% support from the Congressional Black Caucus, because they realized the importance of these issues in rural life and politics.”
+“The connections Brad and others in the Family Farm Movement of the ’80s and ’90s were making between rural issues, farming and racism are just now being unearthed,” Kang Bartlett said.
+“They were connecting with black farmers, the Jesse Jackson campaign, and at one time had 100 percent support from the Congressional Black Caucus, because they realized the importance of these issues in rural life and politics.”

 Fast forward to the current political moment.
 Wilson says the time to make change is now.

 “We have little time before the election and before the Farm Bill, which is a comprehensive bill with nearly a trillion-dollar price tag,” he said.
 “I fear the Farm Bill will be kept secret,” even as it is crucial agricultural legislation that farmers should be able to read and weigh in on.

 Wilson says his research shows subsidies are not the problem; the lack of a price floor for crops and no supply management are what have driven smaller family farmers out of business.
 The beneficiaries, he says, are often the food corporations that have aggressively shaped policies to ensure they can buy agricultural products at the lowest possible prices.